Sign up to our mailing list to discover the future of beauty and wellness.

 Selenium is not only essential for the regulation of the thyroid hormones that promote healthy hair, having an adequate intake of selenium has also been shown to reduce dandruff and cure an itchy scalp.

-Scientists caution against overdoing it on the selenium front as it has been shown to have the opposite effect as excessive selenium in the blood has been linked to brittle hair and even hair loss.
+Scientists caution against overdoing it on the selenium front, however.
+Excessive selenium in the blood has been linked to brittle hair and even hair loss.
 They recommend that you limit yourself to no more than four brazil nuts per day if you want to reap the benefits and see improvements in the condition of your hair.

 Fatty fish like salmon, anchovies, herring and mackerel are excellent sources of omega-3 fatty acids, protein, selenium and vitamin D3, all of which have been linked with healthy hair growth.